syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Chart-Types.md

 ![](Chart-Types_images/Chart-Types_img88.png)

 ### Column with rounded corners
-Corners of the column chart can be customized by setting value to the **cornerRadius** property.
+Corners of the column chart can be customized by setting value to the **CornerRadius** property.

 {% highlight cshtml %}